10 Ways to Protect Marine Wildlife When Diving

 Knowing what you’re seeing while diving will make your experience more interesting and help you understand your impact.
 Research the local marine environment beforehand – there are loads of books and online resources.
 Or, just ask your guide.
 A good dive operator will incorporate information about the local environment and conservation into their briefing.
 Many also have reef identification cards and will teach you hand signals to point out specific species under water.
 If they’re concerned with protecting marine wildlife, they should be able to tell you about any sensitive environments or threatened species to watch out for.
 The more you know, the easier it will be for you to make responsible decisions while diving!

-If you wish to learn more about marine wildlife, go to Ocean First Education (where you can find online courses on marine sciences) or visit Sustainable Travel International for more information about how tourism conservation NGOs are supporting best practices in the field.
+If you wish to learn more about marine wildlife, go to Ocean First Education where you can find online courses on marine sciences.
+For more information about sustainable travel practices, be sure to check out our other blog posts here.